Obesity is nowadays a problem that affects not only humans but also our pets.

 Drastic changes in diet and uncontrolled eating schedules are not good either, as this results in the intake of more calories than necessary.

-That is why it is very important that a dog’s diet is varied and achieves an adequate nutritional balance for its weight, breed, and age.
+That is why it is very important that a dog’s diet is good quality and achieves an adequate nutritional balance for its weight, breed, and age.

 Poor nutrition is complemented by a lack of exercise.

 This is because the fatter the dog gets, the more fatigue and less willingness to exercise, and this, in turn, favors the accumulation of excess calories in the form of fat.